What Are Legal Highs?

 Seeking help is often the best way to find healthy methods of coping with psychological issues, which can make it easier to overcome an addiction to legal highs.

-Helping Someone with Legal Highs Addiction
+Helping Someone Suffering from a Legal Highs Addiction

 Individuals suffering from legal highs addiction may be unwilling to admit their substance abuse.